Multi-Modal and Multi-Resolution Data Fusion for High-Resolution Cloud Removal: A Novel Baseline and Benchmark: Conclusion

 \section{Conclusion}

-We introduce Planet-CR, a multi-modal and multi-resolution dataset for cloud removal in high-resolution optical remote sensing imagery.
-We offer the dataset as open-source with the purpose of developing new cloud removal approaches towards high resolution by integrating multi-modal and multi-resolution information.
-We address the problem of multi-modal and multi-resolution data fusion based cloud removal by proposing a novel method called Align-CR, which implicitly aligns the feature maps during the reconstruction process to compensate for the misalignment between the multi-modal and multi-resolution data.
-The experimental results in both visual recovery quality and semantic recovery quality demonstrate the effectiveness and superiority of the proposed method than the existing representative cloud removal methods.
-We believe the Planet-CR dataset will prove beneficial for the community and our evaluations provide valuable directions for future research.
+We propose \datasetname{} -- an open-source multi-modal and multi-resolution dataset designed specifically for cloud removal in high-resolution optical remote sensing imagery.
+With this effort, we aim to encourage the development of innovative cloud removal approaches that leverage the integration of multi-modal and multi-resolution information.
+To address the challenge of cloud removal in such datasets, we propose a novel method called Align-CR.
+This method utilizes an implicit alignment of feature maps during the reconstruction process to compensate for misalignment between multi-modal and multi-resolution data.
+Our experimental results demonstrate the effectiveness and superiority of the Align-CR method compared to existing representative cloud removal methods, both in terms of visual recovery quality and semantic recovery quality.